kibettheophilus/kenyan-counties/README.md

  git clone https://github.com/kibettheophilus/kenyan-counties.git
 ```

-- Create a database in MongoDB and add the uri to the `application.yml`
+- Create a database in MongoDB with name `counties` and add the uri to the `application.yml`
 - Run the project

 ```